 ACME based Certificate Management Flow

-ACME (draft-ietf-acme-acme) provides a more automated framework and set of protocols for acquiring a telephone authority signed public key certificate.The ACME flow for a telephone authority is as follows:
+ACME (draft-ietf-acme-acme) provides a more automated framework and set of protocols for acquiring a telephone authority signed public key certificate.
+ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS, much like a traditional CA.

+ACME enables the following certificate management functions:

+Account Key Registration

+Application for a Certificate

+Account Key Authorization (Service Provider Verification)

+Certificate Issuance

+Lifecycle Management of certificates (including Revocation)

+Prior to being able to request certificates from a specific TA, an ACME client needs to first be registered with that TAMS per the procedures in draft-ietf-acme-acme.

+The ACME flow for a telephone authority is as follows:

 The ACME client on the Service Provider Key Management Server prompts the operator for the service provider domain the Authentication Service is to represent.